Year ending June 2025

 Introduction

-This statement covers Adaptive Group Technology Ltd, including, Adaptive Financial Consulting Ltd, Adaptive Consulting SLU, Technologies Adaptive, Adaptive Financial Consulting Inc. and AFC Technology Corp.
+This statement covers Adaptive Group Technology Ltd, including Adaptive Financial Consulting Ltd, Adaptive Consulting SLU, Technologies Adaptive, Adaptive Financial Consulting Inc., Adaptive Brasil Servicos de Tecnologia Ltda, and AFC Technology Corp.

 Adaptive is committed to being a great place to work but this can only be achieved by looking at the standards we set internally and the standards we require of our suppliers.
 We are an equal opportunities employer and are committed to ensuring a respectful and non-discriminatory working environment for our staff.